munt/munt/mt32emu_win32drv/README.txt

 First-time Installation
 -----------------------

-Run drvsetup.exe to perform installation.
+Run "drvsetup.exe install" to perform installation.
 This will copy mt32emu.dll into C:\WINDOWS\SYSTEM32 (C:\WINDOWS\SYSWOW64 for x64 systems) directory.
 Use the main UI-enabled application to configure driver settings.